prince475/code-challenge-pahse-1/README.md

 ***
 ## Challenge 3: netSalary calculator

 This a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 Calculates the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.

 ## Imported Files

 <code>const prompt = require("prompt-sync")();</code>
+const prompt is used to allow the user to input their values and check how well the code is running.
 ***
 ## Project set up

+run <code>npm initialise</code> and follow the prompts to initialise your package.json file.
-Clone repository to your local machine run <code>npm install</code>
+optional: adding npm testing using npm start. run <code>npm install</code>
 run <code>npm insall propmt-sync</code> in the terminal once you have finished writing the code.
 ***
 ## Author
 The author of this project is;
 [Prince Daniel](https://github.com/prince475/code-challenge-pahse-1)
 ***